timklge/karoo-spintunes/README.md

 - To be implemented: search, view album, view artist, podcast selection

 ## Installation

-> [!IMPORTANT]
-> You currently can not use the app without registering your own Spotify developer account and using your own client ID and secret.

 There are two ways to use this app: